matthewkapfhammer/awesome-motionbuilder/README.md

 # Awesome Motionbuilder
 A curated list of awesome MotionBuilder resources.
-Inspired by all the awesome-... sites.
+Inspired by all the ```awesome-topicName``` style pages.

 ## Forums and Communities